nuuuwan/news_lk3_data/README.md

 The retired naval person in question was reportedly the leading gunman in this mass murder.

-Accordingly, a total of 11 suspects have thus far been arrested over the shooting which took place on January 23 near the Beliatta interchange of the Southern Expressway.
+Thus far, 11 suspects in total have been arrested over the shooting which took place on January 23 near the Beliatta interchange of the Southern Expressway.
+Among the arrestees is the driver of the vehicle in which the assailants had arrived.

 A group of assailants in an SUV had opened fire at a white Defender, killing four persons at the scene.
-The other victim who was inside the Defender was rushed to the Tangalle Hospital with critical gunshot wounds, but he was pronounced dead shortly.
+The fifth person who was inside the Defender was rushed to the Tangalle Hospital with critical gunshot wounds, but he was pronounced dead shortly.

-◼️
+...

 [Data](articles/2c70ba53.json)